oscal-compass/community/MEMBERSHIP.md

 ## Security Team

 In future, OSCAL Compass may have a separate Security Team created by the Oversight Committee to respond to security issues and CVEs.
 The security team will be common across all projects in OSCAL Compass org.
-It should have at least one member from each **core** project (prefereably a maintainer), nominated by the project to the team.
+It should have at least one member from each **core** project (preferably a maintainer), nominated by the project to the team.
 Other members may be appointed by the Oversight Committee from amongst OSCAL Compass org members.
-The charter and other details will be approved/governed by the Oversght committee when the Security Team is formed.
+The charter and other details will be approved/governed by the Oversight committee when the Security Team is formed.

 ## Stepping Down and the Emeritus Process